MatthewFilipovich/pycharge/docs/source/index.rst

 PyCharge Documentation
 ======================

-PyCharge is a differentiable electromagnetics simulation library for moving point charges built on JAX.
+PyCharge is an electromagnetics simulation library for moving point charges built on JAX.

 Key Features
 ------------